 If your child continues to suck their thumb after their adult teeth begin to erupt, contact our team to schedule an appointment to discuss your options to help your child stop sucking their thumb.

 What's involved in the procedure to place dental sealants?

 During your child's regular office visit, your dental hygienist will ‘paint’ sealant onto the chewing surface of the child's permanent molars.
 The sealant is bonded into place to seal any grooves that may cause potential problem areas susceptible to decay.

 How long do dental sealants last?

 With proper care, dental sealants can remain on your child's teeth for a number of years following application.
 If the sealant does wear off, it can easily be re-applied.

 During your child's checkup, our team will assess your child’s oral health and advise if their dental sealant should be reapplied to help prevent decay on their permanent molars.

 Will my child require a fluoride rinse if they have dental sealants?

-Children who have dental sealants on their permanent molars, may still require fluoride.
-While dental sealants provide excellent protection from cavities for the teeth on which they are placed, their other teeth that are not protected by the sealants require fluoride for optimal protection from cavities.
+Children who have dental sealants on their permanent molars may still require fluoride.
+While dental sealants provide protection from cavities for the teeth on which they are placed, the other teeth that are not protected by the sealants require fluoride for additional protection from cavities.